lcod-team/lcod-rag/packages/rag/README.md

 - `lcod://rag/array/pluck@0.1.0` — pluck a field from each object in a list.
 - `lcod://rag/registry/normalize_component@0.1.0` — normalise registry catalogue records into ingestion-friendly entries.
 - `lcod://rag/registry/collect_components@0.1.0` — main flow turning `catalogues.json` into component metadata plus warnings.
+- `lcod://rag/registry/register_helpers@0.1.0` — register the rag workspace helper components for the current run.
 - `lcod://rag/registry/snapshot_from_components@0.1.0` — build a deterministic snapshot map from the collected components.
 - `lcod://rag/registry/diff_snapshots@0.1.0` — compare previous and current snapshots to detect additions, removals and changes.
 - `lcod://rag/registry/snapshot_read@0.1.0` — load an on-disk snapshot (if present) with warnings for missing/invalid files.